A New Study Reveals the Astonishing Way the Great Sphinx in Egypt Actually Formed

 The team, led by New York University’s Leif Ristroph, originally studied how water eroded clay.
 After building several bentonite clay mounds with non-erodible plastic (standing in for “hard inclusions”) at the upstream end of each one, water flowed over the mounts parallel to its long axis.
 Over time, the water ate away the clay, but left the non-erodible plastic intact, and Ristroph was struck by the appearance of a very familiar shape.

-“We were struck by the resemblance to a seated lion or a lion in repose,” Ristroph told New Scientist.
+“We were struck by the resemblance to a seated lion or a lion in repose,” Ristroph told .
 “The fluid is eating away the solid, but the solid then forces the flow to conform to its shape.
 It feeds back on the flow and changes erosion rates and how it is distributed over the surface.”

 While non-erodible plastic doesn’t exist in nature (or at least, it doesn’t exist naturally), geological features known as yardangs certainly do, which are sharp, irregular ridges of compact sand.
 Ristroph and his team also added dye to the water to more accurately visualize how winds could have shaped the back of the sphinx if met by a compact yardang upstream.